ChristineTham/christinetham.github.io/src/content/blog/2022/2022-03-01-armidale-trip.md

 ---
-author: Chris Tham
+author: christie
 title: Armidale Trip
 publishDate: 2022-03-01T18:00:00+11:00
 description: We have not visited New England for over 20 years, so it was time to go back for a waterfall and nostalgia trip.
-coverImage: ../images/blog/Armidale 2022.jpeg
+coverImage: ../../../images/blog/Armidale 2022.jpeg
-categories: [Travel]
+categories: [travel]
 tags:
   - New England
   - Armidale